selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 ## How to help out

 - share
 - translate
 - drop feedback

 ## Misc

 - civitai
 - comfyui
+- https://stable-diffusion-art.com/author/andrew/ The blogs by this guy are absolutely mind boggling, if you are really intersted in this space.
+Check this out.

 ## Appendix